 Sport Skills & Physical Activity Camp

 Sports Skills and Physical Activity Camp is designed to provide boys and girls, ages 5 through 12, with the opportunity to develop sports skills and a good physical fitness level.
 Experiences will be provided in an individualized instructional environment with expert leadership and supervision.
 The curriculum will consist of a planned program of physical activity including: tumbling, kickball, soccer, badminton, physical fitness, softball, cooperative games, tag games, rhythms, scooters, and parachute skills.
 Participants are invited to choose from one session or attend both.
+Current physical is required prior to start date.
 All registrants will receive two camp t-shirts.

-Refund Policy: Requests for refunds must be made prior to June 3, 2016 for the first session and June 17, 2016 for the second session.
+Requests for refunds must be made prior to June 2, 2017 for the first session and June 14, 2017 for the second session.
 No more than 75% of the total fee ($150.00) can be refunded.